How to Teach Yourself a Language - The Complete Process

 If the images generated in the results correspond to the translated word or sequence of words, then you know that the translation made sense.

-Let's type the word cucaracha, in Spanish:
+Let's type the word cucaracha, in Spanish, and click on the Images tab:

 That's a cockroach alright!